An alternative approach on the singular metric on a vector bundle: Preliminary

 is (strictly) positive. \end{enumerate} \end{definition}

-Let $H$ be a smooth Hermitian metric on $E$, and let $u$ be a holomorphic section of $u$.
+Let $u$ be a holomorphic section of $E$.
 A direct computation implies the following well-known formula in \cite{Gri69}

-Note that the second term on the right hand side is positive by Cauchy--Schwarz inequality.
-Then we have \begin{lemma} $(E,H)$ is negative in the sense of Griffiths iff $\log H(u)$ is plurisubharmonic for any holomorphic section $u$. \end{lemma} Notice that there is no equivalence between strictly Griffiths positivity of $(E,H)$ and strictly plurisubharmonicity of $\log H(u)$.
+Note that the second term on the right hand side is positive by the Cauchy--Schwarz inequality.
+Then we have \begin{lemma} $(E,H)$ is negative in the sense of Griffiths if and only if $\log H(u)$ is plurisubharmonic for any holomorphic section $u$. \end{lemma} One should pay attention that there is no equivalence between the strict Griffiths positivity of $(E,H)$ and the strict plurisubharmonicity of $\log H(u)$.